MohamedAl-Nassirat/Folder-Assign/README.md

 Folder assign is an automated sorting system meant to prepare your machine learning training sets and sort them accordingly.
-In this specific script, 90% of the .png and .txt files will be sorted at random into Training and 10% will go to Validation.
+In this specific script you will get the optino of assigning the percentage amount of files you want to be split.
+Files will be safely split into a selection of Training and Validation folders, and ensures the corresponding annotations don't get lost in the splitting.

 <img width="768" alt="Screen Shot 2022-03-26 at 1 22 32 AM" src="https://user-images.githubusercontent.com/96555957/160230459-56027c60-15df-4b1b-b531-4bd8924a024f.png">